What would happen if Biden stepped aside from the 2024 presidential race?

 If Mr. Biden were to step aside, that would almost certainly happen "before or during the convention," Fortier said.

-Stepping aside before the Democratic convention is legally easy but politically difficult, said Derek Muller, a law professor at Notre Dame University who specializes in election law.
+Stepping aside before the Democratic convention is legally easy but politically difficult, said Derek Muller, a law professor at the University of Notre Dame who specializes in election law.

 "It's politically messy before the convention but it's not legally messy," Muller said.
 There is no legal impediment to his stepping aside as the presumptive Democratic nominee.